Jump to content

 10. Skeptic, not sure about Kinney's final rank, but I fully agree that Eagle is not the end all/be all of the scouting experience.
 I've served with numerous folks in scouting and at work that stopped anywhere between Tenderfoot and Life, and they embody scouting ideals just as much as any Eagle.
 My daughter really likes Kinney's books--thanks for sharing this info, it's good news.(This message has been edited by desertrat77)

 11. My first day hike as a boy scout after crossing over from Webelos: In the jungle, Panama Canal Zone.
 Every scout had his own machete.
 No adults.
 The SPL (a Star scout if memory serves) was in charge.
 We were gone all day.
 Deep in the jungle.
 The SPL taught us alot.
 The kicker: every scout behaved himself.
 No horseplay with the machetes.
 No one go hurt.
 Learned a heck of alot about the jungle, but even more so about leadership.
 Trust encourages scouts to be mature.
 As for the topic at hand, I haven't used a machete in years.
-But I will always value t
+But I will always value the experience.

 12. A '50s throwback uniform--same material, color and cut as the original.
 BSA green and Explorer dark green.
 Simple and wore like iron.